Mayu-I/Pong-game-project-02/README.md

 # Fun Fun Pong Game⭐️

-A pong game for a second project
+A pong game for a second webdev project

 ## DEMO

 ## Features

-You can play with two players.
+Two players can play.

 First to get 10 points wins.